jkrosby51/Engineering3-CAD/README.md

 **2.1**

-  2.1 included the creation of the deck itself.
-The holes in the deck were created using the hole feature so that they would fit specific sized bolts correctly.
+  The hole function allows simple creation of holes fit for specific bolt types.
+It was used here to create the holes to attach the trucks to the deck.

 **2.2**

-  In 2.2, the extrude function was used to create multiple parts within the same part studio, by pressing "new" instead of "add" when extruding.
+  You can create multiple parts within one part studio by pressing "new" when extruding a sketch.
+This allows to model parts within one part studio and then import them seperately for assembly.

 **2.3**

-  The wheels were created using the revolve feature to quickly create the whole wheel with minimal work.
+  The revolve function revolves a sketch around a chosen axis of rotation.
+This allows to extrude a circular part, such as a wheel, with ease.

 **2.4**

-  When putting the parts together, standard content bolts and nuts were used, as well as working with different types of mates within onshape.
+  Fastened mates create a fixed connection between two parts in an assembly.
+This is most common because it connects parts together neatly like it were glue.
+Revolute mates connect parts as well, but it allows for rotational movement.
+This was useful for connecting the wheels to the Truck Hanger while still allowing the wheels to spin freely.

 **2.5**